-A description of the public facilities that will service the development are found in Section C, Terms of Agreement 9.
+A description of the public facilities that will service the development are found in Section C, Terms of Agreement 10.
 Public Facilities.
-The concurrency management has also been reviewed by staff as outlined and attached in the Planning Board staff report for the Amendment to the Major Development Plan.
+A concurrency analysis showing that facilities will be available at the time of development has been reviewed by staff as outlined and attached in the Planning Board staff report for the Major Development Plan.

 (6) The applicant may be required to provide for a performance bond, letter of credit, or similar instrument, to be deposited with the city, to secure the construction of any new facilities that are required to be constructed as part of the proposed development agreement.
-Page 4 of 7

 Alternatively, such construction may be a condition precedent to the issuance of any building permits or other development permissions.
 If the new public facilities are in place and operating at the time development permits are requested, no such performance bond or letter of credit shall be necessary unless such facilities are not adequate for the project.

 Not applicable.
-A concurrency analysis showing that facilities will be available at the time of development is being revised to reflect the City's 2013 Comprehensive Plan amendments.
+A concurrency analysis showing that facilities will be available at the time of development has been reviewed by staff as outlined and attached in the Planning Board staff report for the Major Development Plan.